Pixboost/website-hugo-theme/site/content/terms-of-service/index.md

 -   acts or omissions by Authorized Users.
 -   downtime resulting from individual periods of non-availability lasting less than five (5) minutes.
--   suspension or termination of your right to use the Service in accordance with these Terms.
+-   suspension or termination of your right to use the Service under these Terms.
 -   if you are using the “Free” Plan.

 8. This SLA is your sole and exclusive remedy for any failure by